johlym/johnathan-org-wordpress-theme/README.md

 # johnathan-org
-Repo for the Ghost blog theme for johnathan.org
+Repo for the WordPress theme for johnathan.org